mhmmdkhoulani/job-portal/execution-plan.md

-# AI Job Portal: Fast-Track MVP Execution Plan
+# AI Job Portal: Solo Developer MVP Execution Plan

 ## Executive Summary

-**Mission:** Launch a functional AI job portal MVP in 6 weeks with Google Ads monetization to validate market demand, generate early revenue to offset costs, and build traction for seed funding.
+**Mission:** Launch a functional AI job portal MVP in **3 months** as a solo developer.
+The goal is to validate market demand with a lean, scalable product, generate early ad revenue to offset costs, and build traction for a future seed funding round.

 **Key Strategy Shift:**

-- ✅ Google Ads integration from Week 1 (not Month 4)
+- ✅ Google Ads integration from Day 1 of launch.
-- ✅ Focus on fastest path to market with scalable architecture
+- ✅ Focus on the fastest, simplest path to a high-quality MVP.
-- ✅ Build "funding-ready" metrics from day one
+- ✅ Build "funding-ready" metrics from the moment of launch.
-- ✅ Lean MVP: Only features that directly drive user engagement and ad revenue
+- ✅ Lean MVP: Only features that directly drive user engagement and ad revenue.

 ---